-Anyone who incurs an injury as the result of a motorcycle accident that was not their fault may end up suffering from anxiety and depression, whilst the injuries that they have incurred making everyday life hard.
+Anyone who is hurt as the result of an accident that was not their fault may end up suffering from anxiety and depression, whilst the injuries that they have incurred making everyday life hard.

-We operate on a ‘no-win no-fee’ basis, meaning that there is no financial risk to you in pursuing a claim for your accident or injury.
+We operate on a ‘no-win no-fee’ basis, meaning that there is no financial risk to you in pursuing a claim for your accident.

 WE CARE ABOUT YOU

 We get to know every one of our clients, understanding their unique needs and ensuring they are well represented and cared for.

 We only handle personal injury claim and accident cases, meaning we have a vast depth of knowledge and experience when it comes to both assessing your claim and fighting for your compensation.

 We have been fighting for our clients since 1988.
 We are authorized and regulated by the SRA and are accredited by Association of Personal Injury Lawyers and The Law Society.